Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/emotes/readme.md

 Adds all the emotes we once had on the oldbase, and shoves them right into here.

-Edit (Avunia): Also adds some new emotes, and adjusted sound files.
+Also adds some new emotes, and adjusted sound files.

 ### TG Proc Changes: